katenjoki/airflow_gcp/GCP_Terraform/terraform/README.md

 * terraform apply
 terraform destroy - to destroy resources created by Terraform.

-8. If everything ran successfully, you should be able to see a bucket created in the Cloud Storeage section and a resource created in BigQuery.
+8. If everything ran successfully, you should be able to see a bucket created in the Cloud Storeage section and a resource created in BigQuery, as specified in the variables.tf file.